 There's an ongoing battle in the gaming laptop space to create the thinnest, most impressive and aesthetically pleasing devices.
 A series of Ultrabook-style laptops have appeared from the likes of MSI, Razer and more.

-The Asus ROG Zephyrus S GX531 is the latest contender in this battle, which Asus claims is the world's thinnest gaming laptop.
-It's also packing some of the latest tech under the hood and the company promises the design doesn't compromise performance.
+The Asus ROG Zephyrus S GX531 is the company's contender in this battle, which Asus claims is the world's thinnest gaming laptop.
+It's also packing some of the latest tech under the hood.

 High spec gaming in a slim package

 - Active Aerodynamic System for cooling

 - 16GB DDR4 2666MHz RAM (up to 24GB)

 The ROG, as you can tell from the outline specs above, is a premium gaming product designed to deliver excellent gaming performance.
 There are different configurations available with a choice of GPU, storage and memory options - depending on your preference.

 But it's much more than that too: this laptop has Ultrabook-style and wouldn't look out of place in the office or on the train, yet will still allow you to crush your enemies in the evening with a good gaming session.

 The chassis of this laptop is CNC milled in a process that takes over an hour for each laptop alone.
 This device isn't made from a slab of metal that's pressed by a machine, instead it's lovingly crafted to be much more lightweight and robust.
 The machine is put through military-grade durability testing to ensure it can stand up to the everyday hustle and bustle.